How to Set a Daily Schedule

 - Create a list of everything you want to get done tomorrow.
 Include everything, not just work-related functions.
 If you need to take the dog to the vet or drop a package off at the post office, add those tasks to the list as well.

 - Ask yourself, “Which items on this list will have the biggest positive impact on my life if I get them finished tomorrow?”
-Circle those item and write #1 next to each of them.
+Circle those items and write #1 next to each of them.

 - Pick out your second, third and fourth most critical items and label them accordingly.